NBCC Accessibility Statement - Feb 2023

 - navigate most of the website using speech recognition software

-- listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
+- listen to most of the website using a screen reader

-How accessible this website is
+How accessible is this website?

-We know some parts of this website are not fully accessible:
+We know that some parts of this website may not be fully accessible:

-If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille please contact us: firstname.lastname@example.org
+If you need information on this website in a different format, like an accessible PDF, large print, easy read, audio recording or braille please contact us: firstname.lastname@example.org

 Reporting accessibility problems with this website

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint,contact the Equality Advisory and Support Service (EASS).

 Technical information about this website’s accessibility

-This website is compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
+This website is fully compliant with the Web Content Accessibility Guidelines version 2.1AA standard.

 Content that’s not within the scope of the accessibility regulations